env0/terratag/README.md

 # Terratag
-Add tags to your AWS resources in HCL 2 (Terraform 12)
+Add tags to your AWS resources in both Terraform 0.11 and 0.12!

 ## Prerequisites
 - [tfschema](https://github.com/minamijoyo/tfschema) to assert which resources support `tags` in AWS Provider
-- Terraform > 12
+- Terraform 0.11 or 0.12
 - Go > 1.13.5

 ## Build